Feeling fatigued…sad… unmotivated? Relief may just be a scent away.

 Rosemary & Cinnamon – The stimulating aromatic properties of these charming herbal powerhouses improve mental focus and restore energy.

-Peppermint – One of the most celebrated essential oils; this is one of several popular uplifting scents which boost energy and invigorate the mind, encouraging clear thinking and concentration.
+Peppermint – One of the most celebrated essential fragrance oils; this is one of several popular uplifting scents which boost energy and invigorate the mind, encouraging clear thinking and concentration.

 Lavender – One of the most notable essential oils, its sweet, floral aroma has the unique distinction of being both relaxing and uplifting.
 Ultimately it is this essence’s power to alleviate emotional stress that makes it a key fragrance for creating an overall joyful and positive mood.